motababravo/radio-llm/README.md

-# LLM Platform with Meshtastic
+# LLM/Bot Platform with Meshtastic

-This repository provides a platform for integrating Long Language Models (LLMs) with the Meshtastic mesh communication network.
+This repository provides a platform for integrating Large Language Models (LLMs) or Old-school Bots with the Meshtastic mesh communication network.
 It allows users on the mesh network to interact with an LLM for concise, automated responses.

 Furthermore, this platform also allows users to execute tasks through LLM, such as:

 - Calling emergency services
 - Sending messages
 - Retrieving info from sensors